 While researching this article, we discovered many false explantions that lead to only one reliable conclusion: no one really know why cats have exactly nine lives.
 Most of the commonly expressed theories simply have no factual basis.

 For example, many sources tie the phrase to a group of nine gods, often called the trinity of trinities, from Egyptian, Greek, and other mythologies, but there is no connection between these gods and cats.
 We have also heard claims that the Egyptian cat goddess, Bastet, had nine lives, which isn’t true; all gods in Egypt were immortals, which meant they had an infinite number of lives.

-Nine was also considered to be a lucky number in ancient China, and cats were treated well there.
+Nine was also a lucky number in ancient China, and cats lived well there.
 But again, there is no reason to claim that this is why cats have nine lives.
-Maybe this is why Dante’s Hell had nine rings, but who knows?
+Maybe this why there were nine rings Dante’s Hell, but who knows?

 Besides, did the number have to be lucky at all?